Biol2299-Matthis-Fall2022/Biol2299-Matthis-Fall2022/jupyter_book/how_to_guides/how_to_run_ipynb_with_vs_code.md

 ### Did it work?

 Probably not, honestly lol.
-I probably need to add some extra steps to make this how-to actually viable 😅
+I feel like I'm probably missing some stpes here, so it'll take some work to make this how-to actually viable.
+We'll get there  😅